scotentSD/scotentSD.github.io/_posts/2020-05-18-A11Y-assisted-inclusion.md

 <!--more-->

 ## Accessibility
-Usually, most people have a good idea of what accessibility needs are.
-They think: screen readers, wheelchairs, and more recently they might even think of dyslexia for example.
+Usually, when they hear "Accessibility" most people think: screen readers, wheelchairs, and more recently they might even think of dyslexia for example.
 But there is much more to it:

 ![collage of 8 posters from the Home Office showing we you should do / don't do regardinf designing for deaf or hard of hearing, users on the autistic spectrum, dyslexia, anxiety, physical or motor disabilities, low vision, or screen readers](/images/a11y/do-dont.png)